//this is the mailchimp popup form //ShareThis code for sharing images

 Even before a potential hire joins your company, you can already see the effects of your organizational culture.
 In an article posted by Business News Daily, company culture is one of the biggest considerations for 77% of job hunters today.

-Simply put, the right culture can help you attract the best talents, make your workforce happier, more productive, and less likely to leave, all of which have a positive impact on your business.
+Simply put, the right culture can help you attract the best talents, and make your workforce happier, more productive, and less likely to leave, all of which have a positive impact on your business.

-The Characteristics of Good or Bad Organizational Culture
+The Characteristics of Organizational Culture

-The characteristics of organizational culture
+organizational culture characteristics

 Let’s take a closer look at the characteristics that define an organizational culture: